genderkit/genderkit/_articles/getting-a-new-passport.md

 ### How do I get a new passport?

+To apply for your own adult passport you must be either:
+- 16 or over
+- turning 16 within the next three weeks.

+If you are under 16, your parent or guardian must apply for a child passport for you.

 Updating a passport is different depending on whether you already have a UK passport or not.

 - *If you already have an existing UK passport*